guardian/csnx/.changeset/poor-pianos-attack.md

 To use this new version in a consumer:

 - update the version of @guardian/libs
+- replace any references to the `ccpaUUID` cookie with `globalcmpUUID`
 - if any tests use the ConsentState interface, add a new property `signalStatus: 'ready'`